pephumin/pebinary.net/_clients/CA1.md

 ---
-title: "Tab 1: Survey information"
+title: "Add survey information"
-category: "Create a survey"
 section: "clients"
 permalink: /clients/A/1.html
-icon: file-o
-published: true
+category: [clients, new-survey]
+tags: [create]
 ---

-## Create a survey

-### General tab

 Enter a name for the survey in the name field.
 Do not use spaces in this name, think of this as a filename.
 Underscore's are acceptable.